sjain74/NLQToSQL/README.md

 # NLQToSQL
 Natural language query to SQL LLM/agent project

-## Steps to play around with this agent, on mac:
+## Steps to play around with this agent on mac:

 1. Clone the repository
 2. In nlqToSql directory: